2007–08 Eastern Counties Football League

-The 2007–08 Eastern Counties Football League season was the 66th in the history of Eastern Counties Football League, a football competition in England.
+The 2007–08 season was the 66th in the history of Eastern Counties Football League, a football competition in England.

+Soham Town Rangers were champions, winning their first Eastern Counties Football League title and were promoted to the Southern Football League for the first time in their history.

 Premier Division

 The Premier Division featured 19 clubs which competed in the division last season, along with three new clubs, promoted from Division One: